Perfumes

 If you’re a wearer of designer perfume but would like an affordable alternative, visit our shop.

 5. It’s a well-known habit that most women will rub their wrists together after spraying their perfume.
 What happens when we do this?
+Rubbing your wrists together breaks the top notes, so it’s essential to dab them together to preserve the fragrance notes.

 6. Hold your perfume bottle at a distance so that large drops of the perfume won’t land on your skin.
 5 to 7 inches away is good.